fffjacquier/notes-app/README.md

 - add number of notes with folders name
 - refactor save + debounce like
 - export all notes as a zip of folder/files.txt
+- add date at top of note
+- create new note basic
+- add bottom bar when display messages, saving.., saved!,...